minima-global/minidocs/docs/learn/txpowunits.md

 A node can carry out several activities with a TxPoW unit depending on the situation:

 **Generate:** When a user wishes to send a transaction, or is required to send a **Pulse** to the network, their node will generate (construct) a TxPoW unit containing their transaction and the hashes of other unconfirmed transactions it knows about in the **mempool**.
-TxPoW units are analogous to compact blocks in Bitcoin.
-[See TxPoW Generation](#)
+TxPoW units are analogous to compact blocks in Bitcoin. [(See TxPoW Generation)](#)

 **Mine:** Before a node can propagate its TxPoW unit to the network, it must mine the TxPoW unit by cycling through different **nonces** (numbers), adding the nonce to the TxPoW header and hashing the result.
 Once the resulting hash meets the level of difficulty required by the network (~1 second work), they can propagate their TxPoW unit to other nodes in the network.

 :::note Note
 The **transaction difficulty** sets the minimum amount of work a node must provide before their TxPoW can be propagated across the network (~1 second work).This ensures the network has received the transactions in their TxPoW unit, **however this does not automatically mean that their transactions are in a block.**

-TxPoW units only become blocks if, by chance, the **block difficulty target** is met in the process of meeting the transaction difficulty.
+TxPoW units only become blocks if, by chance, the **block difficulty target** is met in the process of meeting the transaction difficulty target.
 :::

 **Check:** When a node receives a TxPoW unit from another node on the network, it must check it to ensure its validity before processing and forwarding it on to its peers.